-Kacey has 6 years of teaching experience in America, Switzerland and Tanzania.
-She has lived in Moshi for almost 9 years.
-Kacey has four children with two of them here at UWCEA.
-Kacey is American.
+Kacey has 11 years of teaching experience in America, Switzerland and Tanzania.
+She has lived in Moshi for almost 13 years.
+Kacey is American and has four children here at UWCEA.

-Deborah Mills (deborahmills@uwcea.org)
+$\textbf{Deborah Mills} \ (\textbf{deborahmills@uwcea.org})$

-Primary 5
+Primary 4/5

-Deborah has 29 years of teaching experience.
-She has previously taught children in the UK, Colombia, Egypt, Nepal and China.
-Deborah has two children at UWCEA.
-Deborah is British.
+Deborah has over 30 years of teaching experience.
+She has previously taught in the UK, Colombia, Egypt, Nepal and China.
+Deborah is British and has two children at UWCEA.

-Sarah Brummel (sarahbrummel@uwcea.org)
+Natasha Berri (natashaberri@uwcea.org)